 - Mucous drainage out of the sinuses

-When mucous goes stagnant in sinuses, it becomes a rich, thriving and fertile habitat for growth of bacteria and viruses, and sometimes for fungus as well (e.g. in AIDS patients or in immunocompromised individuals).
-In some cases, even these microbes can cause or worsen sinus blockage.
+- When mucous goes stagnant in sinuses, it becomes rich, thriving and fertile ground for the growth of bacteria and viruses and sometimes for fungus as well (e.g. in AIDS patients or in immunocompromised individuals).
+In some case, these microbes can cause or worsen sinus blockage.

-Most patients with sinus infection will usually show some of the following symptoms:
+Most patients with sinus infection will show some of the following symptoms: –

 - Stuffy nose

 - Feeling of pain or pressure in face